We have all heard the expression, “older and wiser!”

 - Don’t take that critical inner voice too seriously, because it will talk you out of “foolish” things (like following your passions).
 That voice is always there.

-- Develop an inner Mantra – I like “do it now” – use it to calm you down, overwrite those aforementioned critical thoughts, and will keep you going.
+- Develop an inner Mantra – I like “do it now” – use it to calm you down, overwrite those critical thoughts, and will keep you going.

 - If you find an influential mentor, take ALL of their advice.
 Otherwise, it’s not really their advice anymore, it’s just your own advice with someone to blame for it not working out.